Skip to main navigation menu Skip to main content Skip to site footer

 About the Journal

-The RIDI Journal (Revista de Investigación, Desarrollo e Innovación), is a multidisciplinary scientific publication, open access, which is addressed to the international community of researchers in the social and applied sciences.
+The RIDI Journal (Revista de Investigación, Desarrollo e Innovación), created in 2010, is a multidisciplinary scientific publication, open access, which is addressed to the international community of researchers in the social and applied sciences.
 Its objective is the publication of research and review articles, written in Spanish and English, in the areas of education, administration, energy and the environment.

 RIDI has the following short title: Rev.Investig.Desarro.Innov., it is published twice annually and selects its contents through a peer-to-peer arbitration process, through the “double-blind” system.
 The submission, processing and publication of articles in RIDI has no cost for the authors.
 Regarding its ethics policy, RIDI subscribes to the guidelines of the Committee on Publication Ethics (COPE).